|

 Directors on the basis of criteria such as the contribution of the individual Director to

-the Board and committee meetings like preparedness on the issues to be discussed,
+the Board and Committee meetings like preparedness on the issues to be discussed,

 meaningful and constructive contribution and inputs at meetings, etc. and the Board as a